msp729/EqSolve/Terms/roadmap.md

 - [ ] Complex numbers (a+bi)
   - This might be a meta-format?
   - It's probably desirable to have a complex format mirroring each existing real one.
-    - [ ] A complex format that thinly wraps two doubles, for high-performance
+    - [ ] A complex format that thinly wraps two doubles, for high performance
     - [ ] One that thinly wraps two BigDecimals, for high precision
     - [ ] One that thinly wraps two BigFractions, for absurd precision
   - A generic complex struct would do all of these at once
 - Maybe a BigInteger format, for people who love integral calculation?
-  - It would be important to note that this means integers, not calculus.
+  - (integral like integers, not like antiderivatives)